Robots achieve consciousness through simulations of evolution

 Attention in the brain operates through two main processes: bottom-up and top-down mechanisms.
 In bottom-up attention, sensory details in the environment, like a sudden noise or bright color, capture our focus without any conscious control.

 Research using artificial brains shows how these processes play out in the lab.
-By programming artificial brains to focus on certain parts of a rhythmic sequence, researchers observed how internal models shaped attention.
-These models helped the artificial brains “expect” certain rhythms, allowing them to prioritize relevant stimuli and disregard unnecessary details.
+By programming artificial brains to focus on certain stimuli, researchers observed how they gradually shaped their attention.
+That helped the artificial brains to develop expectations, allowing them to prioritize relevant stimuli and disregard unnecessary details.

 Understanding this balance between bottom-up and top-down processes offers insights into how the brain efficiently processes complex information.

 For centuries, philosophers have debated how we perceive and understand the world.
-Plato argued that perception alone is not true knowledge; it requires "concepts," or what we now call representations, to guide our understanding.
+Plato argued that perception alone is not true knowledge; it requires "concepts" to guide our understanding.
+"Evolutionary" neuroscience advances this understanding by using artificial brains.

 First author: Michele Farisco, Sweden